fleetdm/fleet/docs/Using-Fleet/MDM-macOS-settings.md

 3. Enter the disk encryption key.
 Note that Apple calls this "Recovery key."
 Learn how to find a host's disk encryption key [here in the docs](#viewing-a-disk-encryption-key).

 4. The Mac will display a prompt to reset the password.
 Reset the password and save this password somewhere safe.
 If you plan to prepare this Mac for a new employee, you'll need this password to erase all content and settings on the Mac.

+Once the new employee sets up the Mac, a new disk encryption key will be generated and escrowed if the Mac is enrolled to Fleet with disk encryption turned on.

 ## Custom settings